 Omie Robin Berzin, M.D., is a functional medicine physician and the founder of Parsley Health.
-Her intention is Vitality, the energy that springs from living in balance.
 Here she addresses the common reasons we fail to meditate daily and how to overcome each of them.

 At Parsley we prescribe meditation to almost every member as part of their treatment plan.
 This makes us radically different than any medical practice I have ever seen or heard of.

 We are doctors and health coaches using testing, nutrition, supplements, and medication to help people heal from chronic disease and create more vitality.
 So why are we so convinced meditation is an essential part of treatment?